 It isn't hard to have a cult.
 All you need is vision, charisma, and maybe a remote farm to isolate your followers and feed them a steady diet of venison chili and mescaline.
 The tricky part is making sure it lasts.

 See, most cults live and die by their leaders.
 Once the figurehead is gone, members drift apart, unmoored, often falling in with other cults or charismatic leaders.
-It's the rare cult leader who starts something so strong enough that it thrives after his or her death.
-Only a few people have managed to pull it off—L. Ron Hubbard was one; Osho was another; and inexplicably, a man named Bernard Poolman was one, too.
+Rare is the cult leader who starts something so strong that it thrives after his or her death.
+Only a few people have managed to pull it off—L. Ron Hubbard was one; Osho was another; and, inexplicably, a man named Bernard Poolman was one, too.

 Poolman was just a white guy from Namibia whose bald head and barrel-esque physique made him resemble the Kingpin, Spiderman's arch-nemesis.
 He wasn't blessed with good looks, but the man had determination.
 He also had more than a few crazy stories about killing demons.
 That was enough to turn him into South Africa's own L. Ron Hubbard, leaving behind a cult that would soldier on years after his passing, with their sights now set on America.